-The binding elements of the investment strategy used to select the investments to attain the sustainable investment objective are as follows:
+The binding elements of the investment strategy used to select the investments to achieve the E/S characteristics promoted are as follows:

-- The Sub-Fund invests at least 80% of its net assets in sustainable investments, where at least 60% of its net assets are invested in sustainable investments with an environmental objective (climate change mitigation, climate change adaptation), based on the Investment Manager's evaluation. - The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities listed above. - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined ESG score (set at 34 out of 100) that have been set for this Sub-Fund as described in the "Investment Strategy" section above.
+- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities listed above. - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined E&S score (set at 15 out of 100) that has been set for this Sub-Fund as described in the investment strategy section above. - The Sub-Fund invests at least 15% of its net assets in sustainable investments, where at least 1% will be invested in securities of issuers that contribute to an environmental (climate change mitigation, climate change adaptation) objective.

-Finally, in an effort to measure the attainment of the sustainable investment object of the Sub-Fund, the Sub-Fund will report on the defined sustainability indicators as part of its annual periodic reporting.
-The sustainability indicators are derived from the binding elements of the investment strategy used to select the investments to achieve the sustainable investments.
+Finally, in an effort to measure the attainment of each of the E/S characteristics promoted, the Sub-Fund will report on the defined sustainability indicators as part of its annual periodic reporting.
+The sustainability indicators are derived from the binding elements of the investment strategy used to select the investments to achieve the promoted E/S characteristics.

-No significant harm to the sustainable investment objective
+No sustainable investment objective